f5devcentral/f5-digital-customer-engagement-center/solutions/volterra/client-poc1/README.md

 export AWS_SECRET_ACCESS_KEY="your_secret_key"
 ```

-## Create Volterra Cloud Credentials for AWS
+## Create F5 Distributed Cloud Credentials for AWS

-In VoltConsole go to the "System" namespace and navigate to "Manage" -> "Site Management" -> "Cloud Credentials".
+In F5 Distributed Cloud Console go to "Cloud and Edge Sites" and navigate to "Manage" -> "Site Management" -> "Cloud Credentials".

 Click on "Add Cloud Credential"